nodejs/node-addon-api/doc/basic_types.md

 bool operator ==(const Value& other) const;
 ```

-Returns `true` if this value strictly equals another value, or `false` otherwise
+Returns `true` if this value strictly equals another value, or `false` otherwise.

 #### operator !=